Meet Vivian

 Vivian first appears as a member of a group of three witches called カゲ三人組 Kage Sannin-gumi, “Shadow Trio.”
 The 2004 English release calls them the “Shadow Sirens,” while the 2024 English release, perhaps to preserve the gender-neutrality of the original name, renders the name as “Three Shadows.”
 What kind of creatures the Three Shadows are is never entirely clear.
 They may be demons, as they seem to be smaller, cuter versions of the demonic final boss, the Shadow Queen, who even uses a variant of Vivian’s Veil power to pull Mario into shadows.

 The eldest sister is マジョリン Majorin, renamed Beldam in the English release.
 This might vaguely preserve the magical allusion: マジョ“majo” means “witch” in Japanese, while “beldam” is an archaic English word for a hag.
 I will call the character Beldam.
 She is portrayed as a cackling evil witch, no more sympathetic than the Wicked Witch of the West, with whom she shares a sharp nose.
 Beldam wields ice magic, and though the tiniest, she is the leader, bossing the other sisters around.
 The powerhouse middle sister, who uses lightning magic, is called Marilyn in English and in Japanese, and with one exception seems to be unable to speak.
 Vivian, the youngest sister, uses fire magic and also has the same name in both languages.
-She is actually the only party member with the same name in both languages.
+She is actually the only party member whose name was not changed in localization.

 The three witches join the rogues gallery near the end of the first of eight chapters.
 Though Beldam is a major villain in the story, the Three Shadows largely serve as bumbling, comedic antagonists.
 Mario and his friends first encounter the them as a boss fight in the second chapter.